ropensci/patentsview/README.md

 Basic usage
 -----------

 The [PatentsView API](http://www.patentsview.org/api/doc.html) provides an interface to a disambiguated version of USPTO.
-The `patentsview` R package provides one main function, `search_pv()`, to make it easy to interact with that API:
+The `patentsview` R package provides one main function, `search_pv()`, to make it easy to interact with the API:

 ``` r
 library(patentsview)